postlight/parser/CODE_OF_CONDUCT.md

 ## Moderation

 These are the policies for upholding our community's standards of conduct.
-If you feel that a thread needs moderation, please contact the [Mercury moderation team](mailto:mercury@postlight.com).
+If you feel that a thread needs moderation, please contact the [Postlight Parser moderation team](mailto:mercury@postlight.com).

-1. Remarks that violate the Mercury standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
+1. Remarks that violate the Postlight Parser standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing is allowed, but never targeting another user, and never in a hateful manner.)